 If you think Suannie bears a resemblance to our CEO, you’re not wrong as Suannie is Genevieve’s niece but is often mistaken for her daughter!
-Suannie is exploring a career in tourism and joins the Sheenco team on an internship for the summer.
+Suannie joined the Sheenco team for an internship in 2022 and we were delighted when she decided to stay on part time while completing her degree in Tourism at MTU in Cork.
 While Suannie is the youngest member of the team, she is exceedingly bright and has already shown herself to be a real asset in areas as diverse as website development, reservations and assisting at trade shows.
-You can contact Suannie at firstname.lastname@example.org or toll free on 888-674-3244.
+You can contact Suannie at email@example.com or toll free on 888-674-3244.
 We asked Suannie to tell us a bit more about herself in her own words…

 Tell me about yourself

 I grew up in Dunmanus, Ireland, situated between Sheep’s Head and the Mizen Peninsula in Southwest Cork.
 Coming from a fishing family, I’ve always had a passion for the water, partaking in hobbies such as surfing, sailing, paddle boarding and going fishing with family and friends.
 Schull Community College, where I completed my leaving certificate last year, boasts a variety of activities including the Schull Harbour Sailing Club, which holds yearly team racing events which I participated in.
 It’s an incredible opportunity to have at your disposal!
 That can be taken for granted sometimes…

 What are some ambitions you hope to accomplish by this time next year?